The nature and location of the business

 Our guidelines and procedures for Human rights

-Easee has incorporated the United Nations Guiding Principles for Human Rights into our own human rights policy which guides our work.
-The human rights policy is an integrated part of our governance and our code of conduct commits Easee and all its employees.
+Easee has incorporated the United Nations Guiding Principles for Human Rights into our own Human Rights Policy which guides our work.
+The Human Rights policy is an integrated part of our governance, and our code of conduct commits Easee and all its employees.
+The supplier code of conduct is in alignment with the UN Guiding Principles for Human Rights.

 • As a member of the UN Global Compact we also report yearly on the 10 principles.